publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 >         “(3) __Consultation.—__

->         In developing an assessment instrument under paragraph (1), the Secretary shall consult with the Medicare Payment Advisory Commission, the Agency for Healthcare Research and Quality, and qualified organizations representing providers of services and suppliers under title XVIII \[this subchapter\].
+>         In developing an assessment instrument under paragraph (1), the Secretary shall consult with the Medicare Payment Advisory Commission, the Agency for Healthcare Research and Quality, and qualified organizations representing providers of services and suppliers under title XVIII \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\].

 >     “(b) __Description of Services.—__

->     For purposes of subsection (a), items and services described in this subsection are those items and services furnished to individuals entitled to benefits under part A, or enrolled under part B, or both of title XVIII of the Social Security Act \[part A or part B of this subchapter\] for which payment is made under such title \[this subchapter\], and include the following:
+>     For purposes of subsection (a), items and services described in this subsection are those items and services furnished to individuals entitled to benefits under part A, or enrolled under part B, or both of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq., 1395j et seq.\] for which payment is made under such title \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\], and include the following:

 >         “(1) Inpatient and outpatient hospital services.